jazzysnake/A-star-search/README.md

 * Green - Start and Goal nodes
 * Blue - Nodes that are part of the shortest path found by the algo
 * Pink - Visited nodes
-* Red - Unvisiited nodes
+* Red - Unvisited nodes